0xsuryansh/searchNBAMonorepo/README.md

-This is commit fixed typo
+This is commit added method argument, restore order of if tree under response() method